bryanjos/diff/README.md

 Diff
 ====

-A diff library in Elixir
+A simple diff library in Elixir

 ## Diff.diff

-Compares 2 binaries and returns a list of changes from the first given binary with the second
+Compares 2 terms that have an implementation of the `Diff.Diffable` protocol and returns a list of changes from the first given binary with the second

 The diff function can take the following options: